Silverhill, Alabama

 Silverhill is a town in Baldwin County, Alabama, United States.
-As of the 2010 census, the population was 706.
-It is part of the Daphne-Fairhope-Foley metropolitan area.
+The population was 768 at the 2020 census, and was estimated at 2,529 in 2025.
+It is part of the Daphne–Fairhope–Foley metropolitan area.

 Geography

-Silverhill is located in southern Baldwin County at 30°32'42.950" North, 87°45'1.861" West (30.545264, -87.750517), 3 mi west of Robertsdale.
+Silverhill is located in southern Baldwin County 3 mi west of Robertsdale.
 Alabama State Route 104 (Silverhill Avenue) runs through the center of the town, connecting Robertsdale to the east with Fairhope to the west.

-According to the U.S. Census Bureau, the town has a total area of 3.1 km2, all land.
+According to the United States Census Bureau, the town has a total area of 1.259 sqmi, of which 1.256 sqmi is land and 0.003 sqmi (0.24%) is water.

 Demographics

+Silverhill, Alabama – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.